Platinumt3chnology/visual-recognition./object-detection.md

 ```
 {: codeblock}

-In this initial beta release, you create the location information by hand or by using an image annotation tool.
+In this initial release, you create the location information by hand or by using an image annotation tool.

 In general, the more images and bounding boxes that you provide in your training data, the better.
 Here are some training data guidelines to get you started: